tessguefen/miva_transients/README.md

 ```javascript
 Get_Transient(key)
 ```
 This will retrieve your transient.
 If you have a transient that has not expired, it will return the value.
-If it has expired, or does not exsist it will return 0.
+If it has expired, or does not exsist it will return null.

 **Example Syntax of Get_Transient**